 Living in New York –or any large city– you might feel more pressure to always look “together” –even if you’re not feeling it.
 And let’s be honest, it can be especially hard when you’re not feeling your best.
 Here’s a little style secret: A great winter coat can get you through most situations.
 Underneath you can be wearing basic jeans and a simple t-shirt but nothing compares to throwing on a super stylish coat to complete your outfit.

 While it may be tempting to look at trends (and grab a Y2K faux shearling coat), hit the pause button and think about your coat as a valuable investment.
 Find something you will love for the long run and don’t waste money on trends.
+And you can’t go wrong with an ethically made winter coat.

 What to look for in a quality winter coat?